 The SEAL LM server authorizes VAL server (or SEAL LM client), and validates the request.

 2) The SEAL LM server produces a requested spatial map using the processed sensor data required to estimate the number of objects, type of the object, position, direction and speed of the object, etc.

+NOTE 2: In this study, for current release, the processed sensor data is stored at VAL layer (e.g. in database at VAL layer) and the SEAL LM server gets access to such database to produce spatial map via application specific way which is out of SA6.

 3) The SEAL LM server sends response message to the requestor with produced spatial map ID and information which includes three-dimensional space defined by the spatial map, stationary or moving objects with attributes of them.